 In 2011, Microsoft introduced Power BI (Project Crescent at that time), driven by their vision to create a user-friendly interface that empowers non-programmers to efficiently organize and visualize data.
 This approach instantly resonated with numerous companies, making Power BI an immensely attractive solution.

-Today, Power BI is a versatile cloud-based toolbox used by business intelligence and data analytics services providers.
+Today, Power BI is a versatile cloud-based toolbox used by business intelligence consulting experts and data analytics services providers.
 It allows for creating data visualizations that are accessible through a web browser, mobile device, or desktop app.
 Power BI seamlessly integrates with Microsoft tools like Excel and SharePoint.

 Tableau, on the other hand, is a set of data analysis tools that supports data sources such as PDF, Box, Google Analytics, Excel, and many more.
 Tableau was launched in 2004 and acquired by Salesforce 15 years later.